jammycakes/PsShortcuts/readme.md

 Any line beginning with a hash (#) character will be treated as a comment and ignored.

+PsShortcuts recognises the tilde (~) as referring to your home directory when it occurs at the start of a path:

+    docs=~/Documents

 For shortcuts that you want to apply only to a specific directory and its subdirectories, create a file called .go in that directory.
 The syntax is the same.